• Skip to primary navigation

 • Cream butter, all sugar and vanilla until fluffy.
 Sugar should be dissolved (3-4 minutes on medium)

 • Gently mix in baking soda into flour.
-Add all flour in stages and mix.
+Mix flour in stages into peanut better mixture.

-• Add 2 cups of oatmeal in stages and mix.
+• Add 2 cups of oatmeal one cup at a time and mix.
 Will be a stiff dough and you may have to mix by hand at the end.

-• Add yummy chocolate chips.
+• Add chocolate chips.
 Stir in by hand.

 • Dump into your baking dish and spread evenly.
-Again, it's a very thick and stiff dough.
+It's a thick and stiff dough.

 • ***I test the center with a toothpick or small wooden skewer.
 It's ready when the skewer comes out with just a little crumb type mix on it (vs. wet dough).
 You don't want to bake until it comes out clean because then it may end up dry.
 Center may sink a little when it cools.